Mushroom art.

 Healing body,

-mind, soul.
+mind, rooms.

 Shaggy Mane (Coprinus comatus).

 Mature Coprinus mushrooms (also known as Shaggy ink caps) can be used as writing ink.
-When Coprinus are placed in a jar for a few days, the mushrooms deliquesce into a black ink that can be used for writing or drawing.
+When Coprinus are placed in a jar for a few days, the mushrooms deliquesce into black ink that can be used for writing or drawing.

 Coprinus comatus are also considered an edible mushroom when picked while young and firm.